-Whether it be invisible Invisalign or virtually invisible, behind-the-teeth lingual braces, these orthodontia treatments are suitable for adults and teens.
+Whether it be invisible Invisalign or virtually invisible, behind-the-teeth lingual braces, these orthodontic treatments are suitable for adults and teens.
 Further, if you think wearing braces should be a private matter while you correct issues with your teeth or bite, then these braces may be aesthetically right for you.
 Your orthodontist will make the final determination after an oral examination and diagnosis.

 Finding an Invisible Braces Specialist

 This should be backed by proven skills, techniques, and experience in installing these invisible types of braces.
-The specialist should have expertise in using CAD/CAM and 3D technology to take moulds or impressions of your teeth.
+The specialist should have expertise in using CAD/CAM and 3D technology to take molds or impressions of your teeth.
 Customized aligners for Invisalign or brackets for lingual braces are constructed using those impressions.